-It’s the beginning of a new year and I’ve made a list of some behaviors and attitudes that I’d like to change.
-It’s pretty much the same list I made last year.
-And the year before, come to think of it.
-So, what’s up with that?
-One thing that I’ve been working on for years (and it’s getting better all the time) is judgement.
+At the beginning of every New Year I make a list of behaviors and attitudes that I’d like to change.
+It’s pretty much the same list every year.
+One thing I’ve been working on for a long time is judgment.
 Even though I pray every morning before I get out of bed “to not judge others lest they judge me,” I still find myself critiquing and qualifying how other people act or look.
-This is a sin.
-Make no mistake about it.
-How about you?
-What are some of the things that you’ve been wanting to jettison or what are some things that you’ve been wanting to incorporate into your life?
-And how’s that going for you?
+I’ve made progress over the years, but some days are still better than others.
+I guess I’m a work in progress.

-Reflecting on how difficult it is to make changes in one’s life got me thinking about the chapters in the book of Exodus that describe how Moses and Aaron, with the help of the Lord, bring the ten plagues upon Egypt in order to get Pharaoh to free the Israelites from bondage and allow them to leave for the Promised Land.
-You’d think that any one of these direful occurrences (hail, flies, frogs, darkness, etc) with their horrible outcomes (destruction, drought, famine, death, etc) would have been enough to make Pharaoh happily send them on their way, but it’s not.
-It took ten.
-With the tenth one being the death of all the firstborn in the land.
+Reflecting on how difficult it’s been for me to change, reminds me of the chapters in the book of Exodus that describe how Moses and Aaron, with the help of the Lord, bring the ten plagues upon Egypt in order to get Pharaoh to free the Israelites from bondage and allow them to leave for the Promised Land.
+You’d think that any one of these direful occurrences (hail, flies, frogs, darkness, etc.) with their horrible outcomes (destruction, drought, famine, death, etc.) would have been enough to make Pharaoh happily send them on their way, but it wasn’t.
+It took ten—with the tenth one being the death of all the firstborn in the land.

-Well, of course, there was knowing that Egypt’s economy would probably collapse if all that free or cheap labor suddenly was unavailable, but mostly I believe it was his fear of change.
-He just couldn’t believe that if he let the people go that after a period of transition that everything would be OK; that the nation would adjust to the loss of the enslaved people’s labor and talent.
+Perhaps it was the fact that Egypt’s economy would probably collapse if all that cheap labor was suddenly unavailable, but more importantly, I believe it was his fear of change.
+He just couldn’t believe that if he let the people go that after a period of transition everything would be OK; that the nation would adjust to the loss of the enslaved people’s labor and talent.

 In chapter 9 verse 17, God tells Moses to say to Pharaoh “You are still exalting yourself against my people and will not let them go.”
 How like our ego and our limited self, which don’t know anything other than the world of their own creation, to want to put themselves above all else.
 When we allow that to happen we are still at their mercy and will not be able to change—will not be able to free ourselves from unwanted behaviors and attitudes.